 As part of obtaining reasonable assurance about whether South Central Regional Transit District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The result of our tests disclosed one instance of noncompliance or other matters that are required to be reported under Government Auditing Standards.
-(2022-001)
+The result of our tests disclosed no instance of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying schedule of findings and questioned costs as items 2023-001, 2023-002, 2023-004.

-The District's Response to Findings
+South Central Regional Transit District's Response to Findings